Thabit-Habeebah/Student_Depression/README.md

 ## Conclusion

-From this analysis,it has shown that factors such as financial stress,family history of mental illness causes suicidal thoughts and depression of which "financial stress" contributes the major factor.
+The analysis reveals that financial stress and family history of mental illness are significant contributors to suicidal thoughts and depression.
+Notably, financial stress emerges as the predominant factor, highlighting its substantial impact on mental health.

 * Key policies to ease financial stress;
     * Increased financial aid